DaniWong/pokedex-front/README.md

-# Pokedex by Daniel wong
+# Pokedex Front End by Daniel wong

 This is a front end component for the Pokedex project